 2. Create a Time Tracking Culture

 Getting your team to consistently track their time can be a challenge.
 To build a time-tracking culture, emphasize why it matters.
 Explain that time tracking helps the firm stay profitable, manage projects better, and grow.
+When publishing monthly financials, include a monthly staff utilization report, and share this report with your team.

 Address common objections.
 For example, some employees may think time tracking takes too long.
 In reality, modern tools make it quick and easy.
 Encourage everyone to adopt the system by showing how it benefits both the firm and the individual.